daniel0994/b3nc-corpuz-dan/README.md

 # Feedback
 ## 2017-10-30
 ### HTML QUIZ
-It would be great if the quiz will be make through web.
+It would be great if the quiz will be through web.

+# Feedback
+## 2017-11-02
+### HTML DOM ACTIVITY
+We could use any classroom website, for the activities we are taking, its easier track and document. similar to netacad.
+I suggest edmodo or slack